Liver Detox: Frequently Asked Questions

 Congratulations, you and Jon are in the same place.
 He never notices anything either.
 On a more serious note, it may mean that your liver was not overly toxic or packed with stones, or that you only got a partial release this time.
 Once you’ve done 2-3 detoxes with no significant side effects, you can be fairly sure your liver is basically clean.
 But keep in mind, the reason Jon keeps doing 2 liver detoxes a year is to keep things that way.

 We have heard from many people that they have seen “horrible” things floating in the toilet.
 But many notice nothing.
 That’s not unusual.
-In many cases the stones are too small to notice -- or too few.
-Also, using the psyllium, which makes the elimination of waste much easier, tends to encapsulate and makes things harder to see.
-Another thing to keep in mind is that people often confuse the little “soap” beads that the body can make out of the olive oil as stones.
-On the other hand, the fact the body often produces “soap stones" doesn’t mean that it isn’t also flushing real gallstones.
+In many cases the stones are too small to notice — or too few.
+Also, using psyllium during the detox, which makes the elimination of waste much easier, tends to encapsulate the waste and makes things harder to see.
+Another thing to keep in mind is that people often confuse the little “soap” beads that the body can make out of the olive oil in the alkaline environment of the intestinal tract as stones.
+On the other hand, the fact the body often produces “soap” stones doesn’t mean that it isn’t also flushing real gallstones.
 In the end, though, it’s not what you see, it’s how you feel.
 Wait for a few days after the cleanse and then evaluate.
 Do you feel lighter and cleaner?
 Is your breathing a little easier, less mucousy?
 Does food taste better?
 Etc. These are the tangible results you’re after.
-Or if nothing else, were you able to break some bad eating habits or lose some of that extra weight you picked up over the holidays?
+Or if nothing else, were you able to break some bad eating habits or lose some of that extra weight.

 Even with your gallbladder missing, you can receive major benefit from a liver detox.
-In most cases, removing the gallbladder doesn’t actually get rid of the problem -- just the place the symptoms show up.
-The problem usually is that liver function is compromised and the bile the liver produces is too thick and “sludgy" so it forms stones in the gallbladder before it can pass out through the bile duct.
-If you don’t clean the liver out, the thickened bile will eventually “harden" and destroy areas of the liver, in much the same way it formed stones in the gallbladder.
+In most cases, removing the gallbladder doesn’t actually get rid of the problem — just the place the symptoms first show up.
+The problem usually is that liver function is compromised and the bile the liver produces is too thick and “sludgy”; so it forms stones in the gallbladder before it can pass out through the bile duct.
+If you don’t clean the liver out, the thickened bile will eventually “harden”; and destroy areas of the liver, in much the same way it formed stones in the gallbladder.

 As long as you’ve done the colon detox within 3-4 months of the liver detox, you’re fine.
 You can pick up again with the kidney & liver detox.